 During the Year we participate in whole school Anti-Bullying weeks.

-If you have concerned about bullying that may be taking place, please see our Anti-Bullying Policy to find out who you should speak to (starting with your child’s class teacher) and how your concerns will be addressed.
+If you have concerned about bullying that may be taking place, please see our Anti-Bullying Policy (available on the link above) to find out who you should speak to and how your concerns will be addressed.

 The procedure for you to follow is to talk to your child's class teacher in the first instance to make them aware of the situation.
 This will then be passed on using the chain - Class Teacher - Phase Leader - Assistant Head or Deputy Head - Head Teacher.